Dreams, Discernment, and Spiritual Warfare: Understanding Dreams as a Christian

 “But while men slept, his enemy came and sowed tares among the wheat.”

 The dream realm is not passive.
-It is active.
-It is monitored.
-And it requires discernment.
+It requires discernment and response.

 Dream Patterns That Must Never Be Ignored

-Below are specific dream patterns that require immediate spiritual attention.
-These are not symbolic curiosities; they are indicators of spiritual activity that must be addressed.
+Below are dream patterns that, in my experience and training, require immediate prayer and serious discernment.
+These are not symbolic curiosities.
+They are indicators of spiritual activity that should be addressed with wisdom, Scripture, and prayer.

 1. Eating in Dreams